sbslee/fuc/docs/cli.rst

                          maf out

    This command will create a summary plot with a MAF file.
-It essentially wraps the 'pymaf.plot_summary' method.
+It essentially wraps the 'pymaf.plot_summary' method from the fuc API.
 Visit the method's documentation to see example plots.

    The format of output image (PDF/PNG/JPEG/SVG) will be automatically determined by the output file's extension.